HarvardMapCollection/tutorials-share/content/posts/adler-delta/index.md

 <img src="image5.jpg" style="width:100%; max-height:70em;" alt="map of the sacramento river valley">

 After [georeferencing the Delta map from 1911](https://felt.com/map/California-wetlands-0y39AwKOPQKe5Z4f7csGjcC?loc=38.3744,-121.7539,9.49z&share=1), I created a polygon layer for all the wetland areas, and recorded information about wetland type.
 I used the “calculate field” QGIS tool to extract the area of each historic wetland region.
-Then, I downloaded crop data from the California Natural Resources Agency from 2017.
-This shapefile includes metadata about crop type and land use for each agricultural parcel in California.
+Then, I downloaded current crop data (2017) from the California Natural Resources Agency.
+This shapefile includes information about crop type and land use for each agricultural parcel in California.
 I clipped the agricultural data to match the historic wetland area so I could see how the historic wetlands have been developed and exactly which crops are grown there now.

 ### Historic wetland type